 Bald eagles

 Bald eagles also mate for life, which is a long time for birds who live up to 20 years or more!
-These are birds that do actually grow old together – returning to the same nest site year after year.
+These are birds who grow old together – returning to the same nest site year after year.
 Avid birdwatchers often know the local pairs of eagles, and look forward to their return each year.

 Eagles build impressive nests out of a series of large branches.
 The nests have to be both deep and wide enough to fit the large adult birds and any growing eaglets.
 Not only do they return to the same nest, they also add to it each year.
 The ever-growing nest is truly the symbol of a strong partnership.
 One nest in Ohio was used for more than thirty years – measuring nearly 4 m tall, and estimated to weigh two tonnes!